2018 Chevrolet Tahoe Problems and Top Complaints – Is Your Car A Lemon?

-Headlights, structure and brakes and powertrain issues among the top complaints received by the NHTSA from vehicle owners
+Engine, electrical system, and structural issues are among the top complaints to the NHTSA from vehicle owners

 Updated on Author: Brian Jones